-- A £1.4m general insurance reserve to meet the costs of future insurance claims. - A £1.4m health innovations reserve within the Childrens and Families directorate holding monies provided by the Health Service for joint innovations - A £1.7m homelessness prevention fund - A £0.6m invest to save reserve, to enable the development of projects which will generate future revenue savings - A £0.2m reserve created from the fee received for awarding a large casino licence, which aims to support social inclusion objectives. - A ring-fenced reserve for the taxi and private hire licensing service.
+- £2.2m of funding allocated by the regional Business Rates Pool to fund specific projects. - A £1.0m homelessness prevention fund - A £0.7m health innovations reserve within the Children's and Families directorate holding monies provided by the Health Service for joint innovations - A £0.5m reserve to support the delivery of a refuse collection route review and the developing waste strategy. - A £0.4m invest to save reserve, to enable the development of projects which will generate future revenue savings - A £0.2m reserve created from the fee received for awarding a large casino licence, which aims to support social inclusion objectives. - A ring-fenced reserve for the taxi and private hire licensing service.

-13 Long Term Assets
+15 Long Term Assets